What is a CCRC?

 How do I learn more about resident life at Carol Woods?

-Prospective residents can schedule a tour of campus that includes visiting amenities and homes.
-Meals also are available so prospective residents can sample our dining options and converse directly with residents.
+Prospective residents can schedule a group tour of campus that includes visiting amenities and homes.
+Ambassador meals also are available so prospective residents can sample our dining options and converse directly with residents.

 I don’t know anyone who lives at Carol Woods.
 How will I form relationships with residents?